Landlord-Tenant Attorneys in Springfield

 Helping Tenants and Landlords Resolve Disputes

-No one wants conflict in their living situation, but, sometimes, landlords and tenants arrive at an impasse in a rental disagreement that must be resolved in court.
+No one wants conflict in their living situation.
+Sometimes, however, landlords and tenants arrive at an impasse in a rental disagreement that must be resolved in court.
 Passions can run high as, after all, the property in question is often a family’s home.
-The Housing Court in the state of Massachusetts provides detailed guidance on the rights and obligations of both tenants and their landlords.
+The Housing Court in the state of Massachusetts provides detailed guidance on the rights and obligations of tenants and their landlords.

 With the COVID-19 pandemic dramatically impacting the American economy, many tenants are struggling to keep up with rent.
-While there are some state and federal support systems in place to assist renters and landlords alike struggling to navigate the fallout, many are finding themselves in a position where lost income has led to an inability to pay.
+There are some state and federal support systems in place to assist renters and landlords alike struggling to navigate the fallout.
+However, many are finding themselves in a position where lost income has led to an inability to pay.

 If possible, we can work with both parties to find an alternative resolution to the dispute.
-COVID-19 has made practically every aspect of our lives more challenging, and the only way we can get through it is together.
+COVID-19 has made practically every aspect of our lives more challenging.
+The only way we can get through it is together.

 Though every rental situation is different, there are several elements in a landlord-tenant relationship that commonly generate conflict.
-Often these issues can be resolved once both parties understand rights afforded to them under Massachusetts law, but other times, matters will need to be resolved with the help of legal representation or even litigation.
+Often these issues can be resolved once both parties understand rights afforded to them under Massachusetts law.
+However, sometimes matters will need to be resolved with the help of legal representation or even litigation.

 Landlords are legally required to disclose certain information to tenants before they officially move in.
-This can include factors that could impact the return of a security deposit (often outlined in a renter’s agreement) or a list of individuals who are authorized to act on the landlord’s behalf.
-The latter is important if there are disputes during the tenancy where someone other than the landlord attempts to communicate with the renter or access their apartment in an official capacity.
+This can include factors that could impact the return of a security deposit or who is authorized to act on the landlord’s behalf.
+The latter is important when someone other than the landlord attempts to communicate with the renter or access their rental property in an official capacity.

 Perhaps the most prominent landlord-tenant issues stem from payment of rent disputes.
-There are specific rules about the amount a landlord can raise rent or charge late fees for nonpayment as well as regulations on the handling of tenancy terminations and evictions that must be strictly adhered to.
+There are specific rules about the amount a landlord can raise rent or charge late fees for nonpayment.
+There are also strict regulations on the handling of tenancy terminations and evictions.

-There are other Massachusetts laws on when landlords can enter a property, what qualifies as unlawful landlord retaliation, and how landlords are required to deal with an abandoned unit.
+There are other Massachusetts laws on when landlords can enter a property, what qualifies as unlawful landlord retaliation, and how landlords can deal with an abandoned unit.
 Federal rules involving non-discriminatory housing and safety disclosures also apply in the state.

 Some additional rules can be specific to individual cities, counties, and localities, including Springfield.
-The multiple layers of regulation can be complex and confusing to decipher, which is why it is wise to retain the services of an experienced landlord-tenant lawyer with knowledge of how the law applies to your case.
+The multiple layers of regulation can be complex and confusing to decipher.
+Therefor, it is wise to retain an experienced landlord-tenant lawyer with knowledge of how the law applies to your case.